 Imagine having received messages, over years, about a new future, a new beginning.
-Imagine resultant periods of unique success, of unbreakable hope and various inspirational peaks.
-Imagine, after more years, finding yourself immersed in total turmoil while reaching a point where almost everything earthly was lost: realization of envisioned fruition had not come true.
+Imagine resultant periods of unique success, of unbreakable hope and various inspirational/spiritual peaks.
+Imagine, after more years, finding yourself immersed in total turmoil (and ongoing diabolical attacks) while reaching a point where virtually everything earthly was lost: realization of envisioned fruition had not come true.
 Imagine (with the latter) not being able to see any way or avenue for it to ever come true (now) – though at times (all along the way) occurrences were sent as a means to enhance remembrance of the original.
-Thereupon, Imagine receiving a new one, but without any specifics – and soon crying out because it still seemed absolutely impossible.
+Thereupon, Imagine receiving a new one, but without any specifics – and soon crying out because it still seemed absolutely impossible (under current circumstances).
 Then, Imagine hearing the Voice of God, as a reply:

 In Honor of my ancestral grandfather,